 At the party, this star is lit up.

-After the ceremony has been completed, when Bill visits Ziegler, the star is now off, as we might turn off christmas lights after the end of that holiday.
+After the ceremony has been completed, when Bill visits Ziegler, the star is now off, as we might turn off Christmas lights after the end of that holiday.

 However, this may well be just a simple star of the magi, and it may be off for the obvious reason that even the wealthy like to save electricity.

 Both movie and story end with the doctor arriving home to his wife, finding his costume mask on the bed.
 Bill’s mask is missing already when he goes to the costume shop, so the viewer assumes that the cult behind the masquerade somehow acquired it, then placed it in his house as a final warning.
 The story has Fridolin assuming that his wife placed it there in an effort to get an explanation.
-Something in the doctor bursts now, in both versions, he lets out an unrestrained sob, and then confesses to his wife all that took place.
+Something in the doctor bursts now, in both versions.
+He lets out an unrestrained sob, and then confesses to his wife all that took place.

 His wife’s reaction, however, is very different at this point.
 In the film, she is utterly devastated by what she hears, and they are both emotionally spent after the doctor’s revelations.

 Only after, when they go later that morning to a toy store with their child is there an attempt at reconciliation, though no completed kiss.
-This is all in extraordinary contrast with the story, which has Albertine hear about the attempts at infidelity with great calmness, no visible reaction whatsoever.
+This is all in extraordinary contrast with the story, which has Albertine hearing about the attempts at infidelity with great calmness, no visible reaction whatsoever.
 Her attitude is shaped in part, I think, in what a woman’s choices were then compared to now: Albertine cannot simply divorce her husband and find work on her own.
 This option, however difficult, is available for Alice.
 Albertine, who I read as far more perceptive than her husband, sees this man with a clarity that she’s never had before, a man who is fundamentally weak, childish in his attitude to his wife, and lacking the courage to engage in any sexual adventure, even an impulsive one born out of brief petty jealousy of her past lusts.
 Some image she had of him has finally died.
 His weaknesses will make it easier for him to stay loyal to their union, while also making him increasingly intolerable as a husband.
 That they are both awake for a long time to come, that they will now see each other without illusions, is entirely a good thing.

 Albertine hadn’t once interrupted him with a curious or impatient question.
 She probably felt that he neither would nor could keep anything from her.
 She lay thee calmly, her arms folded under her head, and remained silent long after Fridolin had finished.
 Finally – he was lying stretched out beside her – he leaned over her, and looking into her immobile face with the large, bright eyes, in which morning also seemed to be dawning, he asked in a voice of both doubt and hope, “So what should we do now, Albertine?”